Get,

 Depression has several forms or categories, depending on the causes and severity of the symptoms.
 The most common types of depression are described below –

-Major depressive disorder, also known as unipolar or clinical depression, refers to the condition where an individual experiences a constant feeling of hopelessness, sadness or despair, and loses interest in various activities that once seemed enjoyable and pleasurable.
+Major depressive disorder, also known as unipolar or clinical depression, refers to the condition where an individual experiences a constant feeling of hopelessness, sadness, or despair, and loses interest in various activities that once seemed enjoyable and pleasurable.
 How long do major depressive episodes last?
 Episodes of major depression typically continue for about two weeks or more.

 As the name suggests, dysthymia or persistent depression is a chronic form of depression, which generally last for several years, thereby interfering with one’s routine tasks and personal relationships.
 People, who have this condition, often find it hard to be happy even on cheerful occasions.
 These people may be perceived by others as pessimistic and gloomy when in reality they are coping with a chronic mental illness.
 How is persistent depression different from clinical depression?
 The moods experienced in the case of persistent depression are not as severe as those in the case of clinical depression are.
 However, they may still evoke feelings of hopelessness, sadness, and loss of interest.

-Postpartum Depression
+4. Postpartum Depression

 Bouts of crying, emotional breakdown, and feeling upset are commonly attributed to dramatic hormonal fluctuations, referred to as ‘baby blues’, which most women experience following childbirth.
 These feelings are very common and these tend to reduce within one or two weeks after childbirth.
 However, postpartum depression is a more severe form of ‘baby blues’, which can last for months after the child is born.
 This type of depression is more likely to affect women, who are already struggling to deal with anxiety, sadness, or other symptoms of mental illness.
 Does postpartum depression begin immediately after giving birth?
 Postpartum depression does not necessarily start immediately following childbirth.
 The symptoms may be observed in the initial few weeks after the birth of the child, or sometimes, they may show up months after, perhaps during the baby’s first year.

-Seasonal Depression
+5. Seasonal Depression

 This particular form of depression is related to seasonal changes.
 People suffering from seasonal depression notice symptoms starting and ceasing at about the same time, every year.
 For many people, the signs show up in the fall and last throughout the winters.
 Nevertheless, symptoms of seasonal depression may occur in summer or spring.

-Psychotic Depression
+6. Psychotic Depression

-Psychotic depression is characterized by false beliefs and disorganized behaviour or thinking (delusions) and false sounds or sights (hallucinations).
+Psychotic depression is characterized by false beliefs and disorganized behavior or thinking (delusions) and false sounds or sights (hallucinations).
 As per The National Institute of Mental Health, an individual with this condition is out of touch with reality.
 They may imagine things and believe them to be true or hear voices.
 For example – they may think that others are trying to harm them, or that they are wanted for having committed a crime that they did not commit.

-Premenstrual Dysphoric Disorder
+7. Premenstrual Dysphoric Disorder

 This form of depression is considered a disabling and severe subtype of premenstrual syndrome.
 This involves behavioural and physical symptoms that generally resolve with the beginning of menstruation.
 The premenstrual dysphoric disorder leads to drastic mood swings that damage relationships and disrupt work.

-Atypical Depression
+8. Atypical Depression

 Atypical depression is a subtype of clinical depression, which describes a pattern of depressive symptoms, such as irritability, overeating, oversleeping, and sensitivity to rejection.
 Nevertheless, one key characteristic of this type of depression is that individuals experience a lift in their mood when encountering enjoyable, pleasurable activities.
 How serious can atypical depression be?
 Just as with any other form of depression, atypical depression is a critical mental health problem.
 It is linked with a higher risk of anxiety disorders and suicide.
 Most often this form of depression begins in the teenage years and has long-lasting effects on the person.

-Situational Depression
+9. Situational Depression

 Situational depression is a stress-related, short-term form of depression.
 It may occur after an individual goes through a series of stressful events or experiences trauma, for instance – the loss of someone near and dear, a financial crisis, a failed marriage, or a terminal illness.
 Most people suffering from situational depression start noticing the symptoms within three months after the triggering event.

-Disruptive Mood Dysregulation Disorder (DMDD)
+10. Disruptive Mood Dysregulation Disorder (DMDD)

 This is a fairly recent diagnosis.
 It appeared for the first time in 2013 in The Diagnostic and Statistical Manual of Mental Disorders.
 DMDD is classified as a depressive disorder, wherein children struggle to control their emotions and moods in an age-appropriate manner.
 Due to this, they exhibit periodic temper outbursts, either behaviourally or verbally, in response to frustration.